ninewise/dissertation/conclusion/chapter.md

 As shown in section \ref{section:transcript}, by removing the gene prediction step from UMGAP, it can be applied to metatranscriptomics data sets.
-Experimentation shows this modified UMGAP is a potential metaproteomics analysis tool, but further fine tuning and benchmarking studies are in order.
-Combining such an extension with functional annotations as detailed above would result in a very useful metaproteomics tool, allowing both taxonomic and functional analyses.
+Experimentation shows this modified UMGAP is a potential metatranscriptomics analysis tool, but further fine tuning and benchmarking studies are in order.
+Combining such an extension with functional annotations as detailed above would result in a very useful metatranscriptomics tool, allowing both taxonomic and functional analyses.

 #### Integration in Desktop Application